GoogleCloudPlatform/cloud-builders/gcs-fetcher/README.md

 object to Cloud Storage.
 You can specify the location of that manifest with the `--manifest_file` flag.

+`gcs-uploader` will not delete remote objects that are not present locally.

 ### Caching resources

 The two builders can be used together to provide simple cross-build caching